Airplane Mechanic Hourly Wages

 Factors Affecting Hourly Wages

 Several factors influence the hourly wage of an airplane mechanic.
-These include experience, location, type of employer, and specific certifications.
+Experience, location, type of employer, and specific certifications each contribute to where a technician lands in the pay range.

 Experience Level

 Experience significantly impacts earnings.
-Entry-level mechanics earn less than their experienced counterparts.
+Entry-level mechanics earn less than their experienced counterparts, and the progression is meaningful:

 • Entry-level (0-5 years): $20 to $25 per hour